 Students are returning to school after what was most likely more than a week at home.
 Make sure to be enthusiastic in your welcome back, and make an effort to remind them that your classroom is a place they can look forward to being.
 It’s important to remember that not all students have the same winter break experiences and that asking students to share what they did may make students who had a less-than-thrilling vacation feel left out.

 Questions to ask students instead of “what did you do over winter break?”:

 - What are you most excited for this semester?

 - How can you make this semester at school the best one yet?

 - Did you learn anything new over winter break?

 Remind Students of Foundational Expectations

 This is the follow-through portion of the start of a new semester.
 Remind students of the foundational expectations for behavior in your classroom, but avoid going over every detail.
-Start with the rules that absolutely cannot be ignored, and then follow-up with adding more back into the regime over the first week or two.
-Jumping into a new semester expecting the classroom to operate the way it did before break will be stressful for you, and for your students who are just settling back into a regular schedule.
+Start with the rules that absolutely cannot be ignored, and then follow up by adding more back into the regime gradually over the first week or two.
+Jumping into a new semester expecting the classroom to operate the way it did before the break will be stressful for you and your students who are just settling back into a regular schedule.

-- Wait for moments when you can explain additional expectations in context.
-It will help students to remember them going forward.
+- Wait for moments when you can explain additional expectations in context; it will help students remember them going forward

 Keeping your classroom in order doesn’t have to mean standing in front of students monitoring the noise levels.
-There are high-tech tools available to lend a helping hand in both classroom noise and time management.
-Check out these three tools and think about adding one to your arsenal of classroom tools.
+There are tools available to lend a helping hand in both classroom noise and time management.